aquarium and pond answers, information, articles, resources

 Therein lies the problem: the flatworms crawl along the coral in search of food and, as they rapidly multiply, they block the coral's light as well as hamper nematocyst capture of the coral’s prey.
 The coral is thus deprived of symbiotic nutrient nourishment, as well as planktonic food, and slowly starves to death.

-A freshwater dip of corals or similar is the best prevention for these flatworms.
+The use of "Reef Dip" or a freshwater dip of corals or similar is the best prevention for these flatworms.

-Treatments for external Flukes or Worms (including Flatworms/ Planaria):
+Treatments for External Flukes or Worms (including Flatworms/Planaria):

-Clout and other "in tank" treatments are often more effective when accompanied by baths or dips, as well, if a parasite such as a camalanus worm is exposed, treatment is often more effective.
+Clout, Dylox (AAP Dyacide) and other "in tank" treatments are often more effective when accompanied by baths or dips, as well, if a parasite such as a camalanus worm is exposed, treatment is often more effective.

 For marine applications, I generally will treat twice with a water change and carbon treatment in between.
-ALL invertebrates should be removed during treatment (Corals, Shrimp, Anemones, etc.).

 Prior to re-introduction to the treated aquarium, all corals should be dipped in pH stabilized freshwater for 25 to 45 seconds.
-A standard dose of Potassium Permanganate or Clout can be added to this dip for extra measure.

-This can also be used for nematodes, camalanus worms, or internal protozoans; although sometimes multiple dosages may be required.
+This can also be used for nematodes, camalanus worms, or internal protozoans; although sometimes multiple dosages may be required. - PraziPro

 This can be used as either a bath (as well as mixed with Methylene Blue) or 'in-tank. treatment.